firecat53/bitwarden-menu/README.md

-- If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them so I'd suggest configuring via .Xresources where possible.
+- If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them so I'd suggest configuring via theme files.
 - Number of lines needs to be configured in the config.ini and not in .Xresources or the Rofi config file.
 Bwm will override any number of lines settings set elsewhere.